Class of 2013

 Sarah McGuire, MSN'13, is a nurse practitioner at Stillwater Medical Center in Blackwell, Oklahoma, where she specializes in internal medicine for patients twelve years and older (2022).

 Karen McIntosh, MSN'13, was recognized in the Northwest Arkansas Democrat Gazette in April 2020 for her new position on the board of WelcomeHealth in Fayetteville, Arkansas.
+She was named vice president of care transition at Washington Regional Medical System in Fayetteville in 2017.

 Maggie McLoughlin, MSN'13, is a nurse practitioner at Centric Physicians in Boerne, Texas, where she provides psychiatric care for a mostly geriatric population in assisted living and skilled nursing facilities (2018).